- Monetize your expertise! If you’re teaching online classes, use these tools throughout the process.

 Coming up with your own formatting isn’t easy.
 Aesthetic presentation is important; it matters to your customers that your invitations look professional and “fit” the mood of the class that you’re offering.
 When you use Gmail Email Templates, you can choose from a huge selection of over 100 business templates available to you through the extension.
 You can also upload your own templates, if you have ones you like.

-Alternatively—and this part is really cool—use Gmail Email Templates to rip the templates out of beautifully formatted emails that you’ve received in your inbox.
+Alternatively—and this part is really cool—use Gmail Email Templates to copy the email templates out of beautifully formatted emails that you’ve already received in your inbox.
 What do we mean?
 Well, remember that recent email you got with the formatting you really liked?
-Was it the Beyoncé concert tour promotion?
+Was it the from the local Equinox gym?
 The local wine store’s weekend sale notice?
 Or was it yesterday’s homeowner’s insurance email?
 Whichever the one, you loved the way it looked.
 Search for it, bring it back up, and use Gmail Email Templates to literally duplicate the formatting of that email for you and create a new template from it in one click.

 Yes, we did just say that.
 Watch this movie to find out more.